pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

 communicate knowledge is limited.
 We walk around and interact with each other as if we know each other, yet so much of who we are is not revealed to the people around us.
 In some ways this is a good thing.
 We each get to choose what and how much to share of our private selves with others.
-Yet every time we try to share our thoughts and discoveries with each other, we have to translate the constantly flowing ideas of our minds into the much more limited medium of language.
+Even so, every time we try to share our thoughts and discoveries with each other, we have to translate the constantly flowing ideas of our minds into the much more limited medium of language.
 When we are directly in the presence of others, we have other tools at our disposal, such as gestures, expressions, inflection, and dynamics, but over long distances we experience increasing barriers to communication,